HeroesToolChest/HeroesDecode/README.md

 Heroes Decode is a .NET Core command line tool that parses Heroes of the Storm replay files (.StormReplay) and provides information about the parsed replay to the console.

 The purpose of this tool is to provide a quick way to parse a replay and to obtain basic information at a glance.
-It is not meant to be used as a tool/library to obtain data from the replay (*i.e* this is not a parser).
+It is not meant to be used as a tool/library to obtain data from the replay (*i.e* this is not a parsing library).

-The parsing is done by the libray [Heroes Storm Replay Parser](https://github.com/HeroesToolChest/Heroes.StormReplayParser).
+The parsing is done by the library [Heroes Storm Replay Parser](https://github.com/HeroesToolChest/Heroes.StormReplayParser).

 ## Installation
 ### Supported Operating Systems